PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 ## TEXT DETECTION MODEL INFERENCE

 The following will introduce the lightweight Chinese detection model inference, DB text detection model inference and EAST text detection model inference.
 The default configuration is based on the inference setting of the DB text detection model.
-Because EAST and DB algorithms are very different, when inference, it is necessary to adapt the EAST text detection algorithm by passing in corresponding parameters.
+Because EAST and DB algorithms are very different, when inference, it is necessary to **adapt the EAST text detection algorithm by passing in corresponding parameters**.

 ### 1. LIGHTWEIGHT CHINESE DETECTION MODEL INFERENCE